AcceleratedLinux/accelerated-linux/linux/Documentation/maintainer/maintainer-entry-profile.rst

 - What branch should contributors submit against?
 - Links to any other Maintainer Entry Profiles?
 For example a device-driver may point to an entry for its parent subsystem.
-This makes the contributor aware of obligations a maintainer may have have for other maintainers in the submission chain.
+This makes the contributor aware of obligations a maintainer may have for other maintainers in the submission chain.